You will be asked to undergo some general health tests before your operation to check that you are fit to have surgery.

-Most breast reduction surgery begins with the nipple, which is moved to its new position, usually while still attached to the blood supply.
+Most breast reduction surgeries begin with the nipple, which is moved to its new position, usually while still attached to the blood supply.
 If you have extremely large breasts, the nipples may be removed and repositioned as a skin graft.
-They will develop their own blood supply.
+They will naturally develop their own blood supply.

 Excess skin and breast tissue are then removed.
 The remaining breast tissue is reshaped to create smaller and more elevated breasts.

 There are various different ways to do a breast reduction.
 Your surgeon will decide which is most appropriate for you depending on the size of your breasts and the desired outcome.
 The most common techniques are described below.

 This is the most common type of breast reduction.
 It results in an anchor-shaped scar starting around the areola, travelling down vertically and then horizontally across the breast crease.

 Vertical pattern breast reduction

 This technique results in a circular scar around the areola, and a vertical scar passing downwards towards the breast crease (sometimes described as a "lollipop" scar).

 Vertical pattern breast reduction has the advantage of leaving no scarring under the breast and a lower chance of wound complications.